 Conceptions of global legitimacy broaden the scope of legitimate authority to global governance institutions.
 One of the precursors of global legitimacy is Kant.
 Kant is often read as advocating a conception of international legitimacy based on a loose “league of nations”—especially in Perpetual Peace.
 But Sharon Byrd and Joachim Hruschka (2008) argue that Kant, especially in The Doctrine of Right, can also be read as favoring, a “state of nation states” as the right approach to global legitimacy.
 This conception, while stopping short of requiring a single world state, confers more coercive political power to the global level than the league of nations, which essentially leaves untouched the sovereignty of nation states.

-Buchanan and Keohane (2006) propose the following answers to these three questions.
-First, they claim that global governance institutions such as the WTO or the IMF “are like governments in that they issue rules and publicly attach significant consequences to compliance or failure to comply with them—and claim authority to do so” (Buchanan and Keohane 2006: 406).
+In response to the first question, Buchanan and Keohane (2006) argue that global governance institutions such as the WTO or the IMF “are like governments in that they issue rules and publicly attach significant consequences to compliance or failure to comply with them—and claim authority to do so” (Buchanan and Keohane 2006: 406).
 These institutions are set up to handle certain issues in similar fashion as national political agencies would.
 Just like national political institutions, they are coordination devices.
 Only they are created to solve problems that arise at the global level.

 In answer to the third question, Buchanan and Keohane (2006) propose a moralized conception of legitimacy: legitimacy “is the right to rule, understood to mean both that institutional agents are morally justified in making rules and attempting to secure compliance with them and that people subject to those rules have moral, content-independent reasons to follow them and/or to not interfere with others’ compliance with them” (2006: 411).
 Substantively, they propose that an institution is morally justified in this way if it does not contribute to grave injustices (“minimal moral acceptability”), if there is no obvious alternative that would perform better (“comparative benefit”), and if it respects its own guidelines and procedures (“institutional integrity”) (Buchanan and Keohane 2006: 419ff).

 An important question for political cosmopolitanism is to what extent international and global legitimacy require democracy—either at the level of national states and governments or at the level of global governance institutions.
 Many writers on the subject have tended to take a cautiously positive stance on this issue (e.g. Beitz, 1979, 1998; Held 1995, 2002; Buchanan 2003; Buchanan and Keohane 2006).
-An exception is Rawls in The Law of Peoples, however, who advocates a conception of international legitimacy that only demands that peoples and their states are well-ordered.
+An exception is Rawls in The Law of Peoples, however, who advocates a conception of international legitimacy that demands that peoples and their states are well-ordered, but does not associate well-orderedness with democracy.

-There are two considerations that tend to underlie the cautious attitude.
+There are two worries that tend to underlie the cautious attitude.
 One is feasibility: it is often argued that democracy at the international level, let alone at the level of global governance institutions, is utopian and cannot be realized.
-The second consideration is of a moral nature: that democracy should not be imposed on people and peoples who endorse a different set of values.
+The second worry is of a moral nature: democracy should not be imposed on people and peoples who endorse a different set of values (see Valentini 2014 for a discussion).

-Cohen and Sabel (2006) seek to rescue an ideal of global democracy from more skeptical tendencies in the literature.
+Cohen and Sabel (2005) seek to rescue an ideal of global democracy from more skeptical tendencies in the literature.
 They respond to these considerations by advocating a notion of global democracy that emphasizes the deliberative aspect.
-Granting to skeptics that democratic decision-making mechanisms might be problematic, they argue that deliberation is primarily what is needed to address the legitimacy deficit that global governance institutions face because of their disregard of democracy (see also Appiah 2006).
+Granting to skeptics that democratic decision-making mechanisms might be problematic for both feasibility reasons and moral reasons, they argue that some form of deliberation is primarily what is needed to address the legitimacy deficit that global governance institutions face (see also Appiah 2006; List and Koenig-Archibugi 2010).

 - Appiah, Anthony, 2007.
 Cosmopolitanism, London: Penguin.